 Events & Festivals

 The Seattle International Film Festival is a month-long extravaganza and the largest film festival in the United States.
 Cinephiles won’t want to miss the extensive list of showings and events that recognize classic and contemporary films alike.
+The showings and premieres occur at all the historic theaters around the city.
+The tour is a treat in and of itself.

 Seattle Moving Tips for New Residents

-All of the information you need is organized for your reading pleasure, everything from acquiring parking permits for your moving truck to contacting local utility companies and deciphering the public transit system – it’s all there.
+All of the information you need is organized for your reading pleasure.
+Everything from acquiring parking permits for your moving truck to contacting local utility companies and deciphering the public transit system – it’s all there.
 Don’t forget essential steps such as applying for a Washington State driver’s license and registering to vote in your new neighborhood.

 Ready to Move to Seattle?